-Pediatrix's Nominating and Corporate Governance Committee held 1 meeting in 2007.
+MEDNAX's Nominating and Corporate Governance Committee held two meetings in 2011.
 Dr. Freeman and Messrs.
-Fernandez and Sosa were members of the committee throughout 2007.
-Dr. Freeman acted as chair of the committee throughout 2007.
-Pediatrix's Board of Directors has determined that each of Messrs.
+Fernandez and Sosa were members of the committee throughout 2011.
+Dr. Freeman acted as chair of the committee throughout 2011.
+MEDNAX's Board of Directors has determined that each of Messrs.
 Fernandez and Sosa and Dr. Freeman meet the independence requirements for a New York Stock Exchange listed company.

-Pediatrix's Board of Directors has adopted a written charter for the Nominating and Corporate Governance Committee setting out the functions that it is to perform.
-A copy of the Amended and Restated Nominating and Corporate Governance Committee Charter is available on our website at www.pediatrix.com.
+MEDNAX's Board of Directors has adopted a written charter for the Nominating and Corporate Governance Committee setting out the functions that it is to perform.
+A copy of the Nominating and Corporate Governance Committee Charter is available on our Website at www.mednax.com.

-The Nominating and Corporate Governance Committee assists the Board of Directors with respect to nominating new Directors and committee members and taking a leadership role in shaping the corporate governance of Pediatrix.
-To fulfill its responsibilities and duties, the committee, among other things, reviews the qualifications and independence of existing Directors and new candidates; assesses the contributions of current Directors; identifies and recommends individuals qualified to be appointed to committees of the Board of Directors; considers rotation of committee members; reviews the charters of the committees and makes recommendations to the full Board of Directors with respect thereto; develops and recommends to the Board of Directors corporate governance principles, including a code of business conduct; and evaluates and recommends succession plans for Pediatrix's chief executive officer and other senior executives.
+The Nominating and Corporate Governance Committee assists the Board of Directors with respect to nominating new Directors and committee members and taking a leadership role in shaping the corporate governance of MEDNAX.
+To fulfill its responsibilities and duties, the committee, among other things, reviews the qualifications and independence of existing Directors and new candidates; assesses the contributions of current Directors; identifies and recommends individuals qualified to be appointed to committees of the Board of Directors; considers rotation of committee members; reviews the charters of the committees and makes recommendations to the full Board of Directors with respect thereto; develops and recommends to the Board of Directors corporate governance principles, including a code of business conduct; and evaluates and recommends succession plans for MEDNAX's Chief Executive Officer and other senior executives.

-Although the Nominating and Corporate Governance Committee does not solicit director nominations, the committee will consider candidates suggested by shareholders in written submissions to Pediatrix's Secretary in accordance with the procedures described below in the section entitled "Information Concerning Shareholder Proposals."
+Although the Nominating and Corporate Governance Committee does not solicit director nominations, the committee will consider candidates suggested by shareholders in written submissions to MEDNAX's Secretary in accordance with the procedures described below in the section entitled "Information Concerning Shareholder Proposals."
 In evaluating nominees for Director, the committee does not differentiate between nominees recommended by shareholders and others.
-In identifying and evaluating candidates to be nominated for Director, the committee reviews the desired experience, mix of skills and other qualities required for appropriate Board composition, taking into account the current Board members and the specific needs of Pediatrix and its Board of Directors.
-This process is designed so that the Board of Directors includes members with diverse backgrounds, skills and experience, and represents appropriate financial, clinical and other expertise relevant to the business of Pediatrix.
+In identifying and evaluating candidates to be nominated for Director, the committee reviews the desired experience, mix of skills and other qualities required for appropriate Board composition, taking into account the current Board members and the specific needs of MEDNAX and its Board of Directors.
+Although the committee does not have a formal policy with regard to the consideration of diversity in identifying Director nominees, the Committee's review process is designed so that the Board of Directors includes members with diverse backgrounds, skills and experience, and represents appropriate financial, clinical and other expertise relevant to the business of MEDNAX.
 At a minimum, Director candidates must meet the following qualifications: high personal and professional ethics, integrity and values and a commitment to the representation of the long-term interests of our shareholders.
-Although the committee's charter permits the committee to engage a search firm to identify Director candidates, Pediatrix did not pay any third parties a fee to assist in the process of identifying or evaluating Director candidates in 2007.
+Although the committee's charter permits the committee to engage a search firm to identify Director candidates, MEDNAX did not pay any third parties a fee to assist in the process of identifying or evaluating Director candidates in 2011.